Exact Terms

 Workflow Reliability term

-Idempotency: meaning, examples, and AI prompt use.
+Idempotency: meaning, examples, and expert terminology.

 Makes repeated attempts produce the same result instead of duplicate side effects.